devsu/docker-nginx-drupal/README.md

 1. Smaller image

-2. sendmail instead of msmtp
+2. sendmail instead of msmtp, in foreground

 3. Removed /var/www/site/default/file volume for convenience

+4. php5-fpm in foreground with -D option

 ### License
 Released under the MIT License.